Kate Patrick

-Kate Patrick is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Natasha Symms.
-She debuted on-screen during the episodes airing in 1997.
-She departed in 2000 and returned for guest appearances in 2002 and 2003.
+Kate Patrick is a fictional character from the British soap opera Hollyoaks, played by Natasha Symms.
+She debuted on-screen during the episode broadcast on 6 November 1997.
+She departed in 1999 and returned for guest appearances in 2000.

 Casting

-Dannielle Brent who plays Symms on-screen sister Gina Patrick originally auditioned for the role of Kate.
+Dannielle Brent, who plays Symms' on-screen sister Gina Patrick originally auditioned for the role of Kate.
+During their time with the show, Symms and Brent lived together along with Paul Danan, who played their character's brother Sol Patrick.